IAgonYI/CTF---Space-Race-2021/Web/Skylark Capsule - Tokenz/README.md

 ![Burp catch](Burp.PNG)

-So redirecting the query to the Brup's proxy, we find out something quite interesting !
+So redirecting the query to the Burp's proxy, we find out something quite interesting !
-The label "Authorization" contain something that look exactly like a JSON Web Token (Like the title of this challenge, what a surprise)
+The label "Authorization" contains something that look exactly like a JSON Web Token (Like the title of this challenge, what a surprise)
 Ok so now we got the JWT of our account, let's decode it to understand a little bit more what's going on.
 I went on : https://jwt.io/, which is a pretty good tool to analyse and modify a JWT Token